Sales Territories are only available in the Enterprise edition.

-Setting a priority determines what records the territory should display, or which territory should display what data.
+Setting a priority determines what records a territory should display or which territory should display what data.

 The priority of 30 has been set for Leads France, and the priority of zero was left for Leads Paris.
 When the territories are activated, Leads Paris will display leads (assigned records) that fall into Leads France as well as Leads Paris category.

 So, in this scenario, Leads France will have no assigned leads as Leads Paris will take them over.